Sandbag operations get underway ahead of potential hurricane impacts

-ST. PETERSBURG, Fla. — As the state of Florida prepares for the potential impact of Tropical Depression Nine churning toward the Caribbean Friday evening, Tampa Bay area counties are making sandbags available to the community.
+ST. PETERSBURG, Fla. — As the state of Florida prepares for the potential impact of Tropical Storm Ian, Tampa Bay-area counties are making sandbags available to the community.

 Check out the list below of where and when you can find sandbags and shovels (in some counties) near you.